-243. The images below show the District 1 and District 2 divisions in Salt Lake City, along with the partisan election results shading within the city's boundaries.
+243. The images below show the District 1 and District 2 divisions in Salt Lake City, along with

 244. Millcreek is divided across all four congressional districts.
 Depending on which side of 3900 South they reside, Millcreek residents in walking distance of each other will be voting in four different congressional districts under the 2021 Congressional Plan despite their common interests and community connection.
 The images below show the district configurations within Millcreek's city boundaries and the elections results data showing the city's partisan composition.